YedidyaBarGad/Aegis_vault/README.md

   * `.passman_key`: The crucial application-wide encryption key (generated automatically on first run). **Do not commit this to Git\!**
   * `users.json`: Stores encrypted user account information.
   * `users_data/`: A directory containing individual encrypted `vault.json` files for each user.

-These files are automatically `.gitignore`'d in the repository to prevent accidental leakage.

 -----